Free Trade Zones in Malaysia: Purpose & Types

 1. Free Industrial Zones (FIZ)

-Free Commercial Zone is specifically for importing general goods for subsequent sorting, mixing, re-bagging, re-labeling, or further processing into finished products for re-export.
+Free Commercial Zone is specifically for importing general goods for subsequent sorting, mixing, re-bagging, re-labelling, or further processing into finished products for re-export.

 Most FCZs in Malaysia are located near ports to facilitate the transport of goods and products.
 Like FIZs, FCZs are exempted from customs duties, sales tax, and service tax for all imports that are re-exported or re-packaged for sale to other consumers.